-The Master production schedule (MPS) is the main tool to control product availability, which is the core element of improving customer service in the consumer goods industry.
-Calculation of the MPS becomes much more complex in a multi-product environment where forecast errors and capacity constraints can add a great deal of uncertainty to the planning process.
-This circumstance leads to a problematical issue known as MPS In this article, we propose a new way to improve MPS stability under stability. conditions of finite capacity.
-The approach has its genesis in a real world, make-to-stock situation that frequently occurs in the food industry and other related types of manufacturing.
+In this article, we propose a new way to improve master production schedule (MPS) stability under conditions of finite capacity.
+The purpose is to optimize product availability and customer service for typical situations encountered in the consumer goods industry.
 Using a comprehensive MPS model, we conduct a simulation study with experimental design to identify factors having a significant influence on MPS stability.
 Then we perform sensitivity analysis on select factors that hold the greatest promise for improvement by employing a simple predictive equation.
 Finally, we test a different way to plan safety stocks and report the results.
-In conclusion, we find that elimination of forecast bias and choice of safety stock method both are particularly important for improving MPS stability and ultimately customer service.
+In general, elimination of forecast bias and choice of safety stock method both are particularly important for improving MPS stability and ultimately customer service.